bwhicks/MachineLearningAssignment/README.md

 The master branch includes the R script and output files from the script.

-The gh-pages branch includes the compiled HTML.
+# The gh-pages branch includes the compiled HTML along with the .md here AS PER THE COURSE INSTURCTION AND GRADING RUBRIC.
+After cloning the repository you may `git checkout gh-pages` to view OR use the branch selector on github's web interface.

 ## [Link]( https://bwhicks.github.io/MachineLearningAssignment/) for Coursera Peer Graders
 You may visit [this page](https://bwhicks.github.io/MachineLearningAssignment/) for my